ysakmrkm/grunt-sass-format/README.md

 # grunt-sass-format

-> Format sass you want.
+> Check format of sass you wish.

 ## Getting Started
 This plugin requires Grunt `~0.4.3`